rtkachuk/adventofcode2017/README.md

 AdventOfCode 2017
 ==========================

-All programs in this repository was
+All programs in this repository were
 written in haskell.